schmittjoh/serializer/UPGRADING.md

 - Most of the visitor configurations and options have been moved to visitor factories
 - Removed the abstract classes `GenericSerializationVisitor` and `GenericDeserializationVisitor`.
 - Removed deprecated method `VisitorInterface::getNavigator`, use `Context::getNavigator` instead
-- Removed deprecated method `JsonSerializationVisitor::addData`,
+- Removed deprecated method `JsonSerializationVisitor::setData`,
-  use `::visitProperty(new StaticPropertyMetadata('', 'name', 'value'), null)` instead
+  use `::visitProperty(new StaticPropertyMetadata('', 'name', null), 'value')` instead
 - Removed Propel and PhpCollection support
 - Changed default date format from ISO8601 to RFC3339
 - Event listeners/handlers class names are case sensitive now